List of Ironside episodes

-Ironside is a Universal television series that ran on NBC from September 14, 1967, to January 16, 1975.
+Ironside is an American television crime drama that ran on NBC from September 14, 1967, to January 16, 1975.
 The series starred Raymond Burr as a paraplegic Chief of Detectives, Robert T. Ironside.
-Ironside consists of a movie-length pilot, eight seasons of episodes, and a reunion TV-movie.
+The show consists of a movie-length pilot, eight seasons of episodes, and a reunion TV-movie.

 Series overview

 At present, the first four seasons have been released on DVD by Shout!
 Factory.